 However, there is one Key Benefit: Understanding.

 Basic understanding of the interconnections any kind of complex problem, like developing a new product, a service, or a specific, fine-tuned solution in detail.
 World’s details are endless, so there’s always the problem of missing the big picture.
 This is the kind of problem that Balanced Scorecards can solve.
 Understanding of all Interactions.
 Getting an overview of your current situation.

 Oh, by the way.
 Lots of people in the SD community are talking about causal loop diagrams.
 It’s basically teh same thing, We just liked the word Balanced Scorecard, as it sounds a little more easy to understand.
 Expert language, you know.
-There must be a clue in making things sound more complicated as they are (thanks to Robert Koshinskie from North Carolina for his fine review and contribution to this article at this point).
+There must be a clue in making things sound more complicated as they are (thanks to Robert Koshinskie from North Carolina, of ringbolt consultancy solutions, for his fine review and contribution to this article at this point).
 Let’s see this paragraph as a contribution to the (exceptional) expert reader, so we don’t lose or start confusing any of them ahead of time.

 The team around Jay W. Forrester were working on something better.
 They were developing an approach to not only look at the sheet of paper.
 They began to separate the things on that sheet from each other.
 Circles with a single or multiple arrows starting from them, but no incoming arrows, were typically describing input parameters.
 Like steering wheels for everything that follows.
 Circles with arrows going through them were forming formulas.
 Like, A+B = C, where A and B are Input Values, C is the Target, the result, and the whole thing is a Formula.
 Circles where all those arrows were ending in, are forming the main Targets of Interest, then.
 The things to optimize.